Bionus/imgbrd-grabber/docs/blog/posts/2021-01-21-tag-databases.md

 The already generated tag databases can now be found here:
 <https://github.com/Bionus/imgbrd-grabber/releases/tag-databases>

 Currently, only one source has been added, selected because to a recent issue where a tag database would have been very useful.
 But I am open to suggestions for sources where providing such a database would be useful!
-Feel free to suggest those [on Github](https://github.com/Bionus/imgbrd-grabber/issues) as usual, with a rationale.
+Feel free to suggest those [on GitHub](https://github.com/Bionus/imgbrd-grabber/issues) as usual, with a rationale.

 Note that those are not bundled with the installer because they can quickly take a lot of size, and not everyone would use those sources.
 So for those users, they would be a waste of space on their machine.

 The next steps include:
-* Automatically generating those databases from time to time using [Github actions](https://github.com/Bionus/imgbrd-grabber/actions)
+* Automatically generating those databases from time to time using [GitHub actions](https://github.com/Bionus/imgbrd-grabber/actions)
 * Automatically downloading them from Grabber

 &nbsp;